ervardaan/cs544_fall_2023/week2/README.md

 • Virtual Operating System (container)--Docker makes creation easy .
 The "physical" OS is shared, which is very efficient.
 Programs in different containers can uses different flavors of Linux
 • Virtual Memory (covered later lecture...)

+Containers and Virtual Machines are "Sandboxes"

+Resources of the "cluster"(group of containers inside a single VM) are limited to those of a single VM